-It’s almost a rite of passage for travel writers to start their career selling articles to regional magazines.
-Regional travel & lifestyle magazines aren’t intimidating.
+Writing for regional magazines is almost a rite of passage for travel writers starting their careers.
+Regional travel & lifestyle magazines aren’t intimidating to beginners.
 And most states have dozens of them.

 “I look for something original—or at least with an original twist—and something authentic,” says Matt Werbach, editor of Columbia Gorge Magazine.
 “We want our stories to be relevant, and we want readers to walk away having been enticed.
 If a travel writer has the technical skills I’m looking for and they marry that with a fresh, honest way of looking at a person or a place, they’re in.”